 8. Better Mood And Brain Health

-We know that probiotics can help deliver neurotransmitters such as GABA and Serotonin from the gut into circulation.
+We know probiotics can help deliver neurotransmitters such as GABA and Serotonin from the gut into circulation.
 Your gut flora can also produce metabolites that influence how your brain and neurotransmitters work.
-So, some bacteria may improve your mood, while others do the opposite.
+Some bacteria may improve your mood, while others do the opposite.

-Since chronic inflammation can contribute to poor mental health, probiotics can promote a balanced inflammatory response while supporting neurotransmitters to produce synergistic effects.
-It sounds like a powerful combination to me, and for numerous clients I’ve worked with, they would attest to these synergistic effects.
+Since inflammation can contribute to poor mental health.
+Probiotics can promote a balanced inflammatory response while supporting neurotransmitters to produce synergistic effects.
+It sounds like a powerful combination to me, and numerous clients I’ve worked with would attest to these synergistic effects.

-In fact, a systematic review found that probiotics have promising mood-lifting effects.
-Such facts support the evidence behind our mood enhancing supplements that naturally assist the body, belly, and brain to function optimally.
-Products like Cognibiotics make supporting your gut-brain axis function on a daily basis a truly effortless process.
+A systematic review found that probiotics have promising mood-lifting effects.
+Such facts support the evidence behind our mood-enhancing supplements that naturally assist the body, belly, and brain to function optimally.
+Products like Cognibiotics make supporting your gut-brain axis function daily a truly effortless process.

 Bringing It All Home

 As you can tell, there are many reasons why taking probiotics as a man is a good idea.
-From physical performance and muscle recovery to gut health benefits or an elevated mood, these miraculous microbes certainly make a difference.
+These miraculous microbes certainly make a difference in physical performance and muscle recovery to gut health benefits or an elevated mood.

-Throughout my personal health struggles that began over a decade ago, I was lucky to be equipped with probiotics early on.
-Since that time I’ve been blessed to guide many individuals, particularly men, along the path of health and nutrition.
+Throughout my health struggles over a decade ago, I was lucky to be equipped with probiotics early on.
+Since then, I’ve been blessed to guide many individuals, particularly men, through health and nutrition.
 More often than not, probiotics have been an essential piece to help them reclaim their vitality and restore gut function.

 Given the epidemic of health issues related to poor gut health, probiotics are crucial for your ability to thrive.

-Aim to include a mix of probiotics from supplement and food sources in your diet to support diversity and resilience of your microbiota.
-Probiotics may help protect you from the health challenges we’ve mentioned and will likely add extra vitality to all of your days.
+Aim to include a mix of probiotics from supplements and food sources in your diet to support the diversity and resilience of your microbiota.
+Probiotics may help protect you from the health challenges mentioned and will likely add extra vitality to your days.
 And for something with such a high degree of safety and many potential benefits, you truly have nothing to lose.

 - Croci S, D’Apolito LI, Gasperi V, Catani MV, Savini I. Dietary strategies for management of metabolic syndrome: Role of gut Microbiota metabolites.
 Nutrients.
 2021;13(5):1389. doi:10.3390/nu13051389